 This is backed up by a newly-published patent application made by Apple for optical image stabilisation and improved autofocus for its iPhone camera.

 According to the patent, Apple's plan is to use "voice coil motor actuators" that will move then lens about around the optical axis.

 Apple's focus on improving the quality of its pictures rather than just increasing their size has done it a lot of favours so far - so while 8 megapixels might sound disappointing, we still have plenty of faith.

-- We're gradually putting together the pieces of the iPhone 6 puzzle
+- Nix the rumors.
+Here is our review of the iPhone 6